OJPC recognizes how trauma and abuse contribute to women’s experience before, during, and after contact with the criminal justice system.

 Survivors of human trafficking need to become fully-reintegrated, empowered members of the community.
 OJPC helps survivors to overcome criminal-records-based barriers through: record sealing, Certificates of Qualification for Employment, Safe Harbor expungements, pardons, and more.

 Justice for Tyra Patterson

-For the past twenty-two years, Tyra Patterson has been imprisoned for crimes she did not commit.
-In fact, six of Tyra’s jurors have submitted affidavits stating that they would have never convicted Tyra had they known of evidence that Tyra’s defense lawyers did not put before the jury, and the victim’s sister, Holly Lai Holbrook, has corroborated Tyra’s innocence and urged Governor Kasich to release Tyra.
-Despite her wrongful conviction, Tyra has kept a positive attitude, taken every opportunity available to her in prison, helped others, and is a woman who upon release will seek to make a meaningful difference in the lives of young people.
-You can join the effort to free Tyra Patterson.
+For 23 years, Tyra Patterson was imprisoned for crimes she did not commit.
+Six of Tyra’s jurors submitted affidavits stating that they would have never convicted Tyra had they known of evidence that Tyra’s defense lawyers did not put before the jury.
+Also, the victim’s sister, Holly Lai Holbrook, has corroborated Tyra’s innocence and urged Gov. John Kasich to release Tyra.
+Despite her wrongful conviction, Tyra has kept a positive attitude, taken every opportunity available to her in prison to help others.

 Incarcerated survivors of domestic violence